A Visionary Lighthouse: Kuwait's Expo 2025 Osaka Pavilion Presents Country's Past, Present And Future

 The pavilion's audacious architecture was designed by architectural firm LAVA (Laboratory for Visionary Architecture).
 It picks up on Kuwait's characteristic landscape and tradition and uses them as recurring elements throughout the pavilion.
 The open and inviting architecture with its opening wings symbolizes a welcoming gesture and stands for the country's famous hospitality.

-"The pavilion will be an absolute highlight, not only architecturally but also in terms of content, and impressively reflects Kuwait's role as a Visionary Lighthouse," CEO Christian Poswa of insglück says.
-"We are creating another Expo experience that will captivate millions of visitors in Osaka."
+'The pavilion will be an absolute highlight, not only architecturally but also in terms of content, and impressively reflects Kuwait's role as a Visionary Lighthouse,' CEO Christian Poswa of insglck says.
+'We are creating another Expo experience that will captivate millions of visitors in Osaka.'

 About Expo 2025 Osaka

-The next World Expo will take place from April 13 to October 13, 2025, in Osaka, Japan, under the overarching theme "Designing Future Society for our Lives".
-On the Expo site in Osaka, areas are planned for the sub-themes "Saving Lives", "Empowering Lives" and "Connecting Lives".
+The next World Expo will take place from April 13 to October 13, 2025, in Osaka, Japan, under the overarching theme 'Designing Future Society for our Lives'.
+On the Expo site in Osaka, areas are planned for the sub-themes 'Saving Lives', 'Empowering Lives' and 'Connecting Lives'.
 The overall aim is for the Expo site to convey a realistic picture of a future society in which the 17 sustainability goals of the United Nations have been achieved.
-The Kuwait pavilion is located in the "Empowering Lives" sub-theme.
-With its conspicuous and inspiring façade, the pavilion will catch the eye and attract the public.
+The Kuwait pavilion is located in the 'Empowering Lives' sub-theme.
+With its conspicuous and inspiring faade, the pavilion will catch the eye and attract the public.

 Further information